-- Set a schedule.
-We do bath time at the same time every night and then read books to our kids before they go to sleep.
+- Set a schedule around sleep times.
+We do bath time at the same time every night.
+Then we read books to our kids before they go to sleep.

 - Avoid foods or drinks that have too much caffeine.
-We have the rule in our house that once you brush your teeth before bed, you get nothing else except water for the night.
+We have a rule in our house that once you brush your teeth before bed, you can only drink water for the night.
 Too much caffeine will lead to hyperactivity and silliness.

 - Kids should wake up around the same time every morning.
 This goes back to the whole schedule thing.
-Kids thrive on schedule!
-Keeping them regular is a positive.
-THere are times when that can’t happen, but every once in a while won’t hurt!
+Kids thrive on schedules!
+Keeping them regular is positive.
+There are times when that can’t happen, but every once in a while won’t hurt!

 These handy, common-sense tips will mitigate language issues related to children and a lack of sleep and the resulting negative effects, and will also make your lives much easier to manage.